oracle/terraform-provider-oci/website/docs/r/ons_subscription.html.markdown

 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `endpoint` - (Required) The endpoint of the subscription.
 Valid values depend on the protocol.
 For EMAIL, only an email address is valid.
 For HTTPS, only a PagerDuty URL is valid.
 A URL cannot exceed 512 characters.
 Avoid entering confidential information.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
-* `metadata` - (Optional) Metadata for the subscription.
-Avoid entering confidential information.
 * `protocol` - (Required) The protocol to use for delivering messages.
 Valid values: EMAIL, HTTPS.
 * `topic_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the topic for the subscription.